1st/python-best-practices/README.md

 When you use type annotation - try to be precise and do not use wider range of types.
 For example, instead of `Iterable` use `List` if you know that now you can handle only list of values, not any iterable type.
 And use `List(basestring)` if you know that your function can handle *only strings*.
+It will help user of your function to understand how it works without look inside it.
+If user assumes *"I can pass an iterable, nd it will be used efficiently"* but you actually will made a list from it and will keep all data in memory - it may confuse the user why don't you apply list instead.